Canton, Ohio

+Canton (/ˈkæntən/) is a city in Stark County, Ohio, United States, and its county seat.
+It is the eighth-most populous city in Ohio, with a population of 70,872 at the 2020 census.
+The Canton–Massillon metropolitan area has an estimated 400,000 residents.
+Canton is located approximately 60 mi south of Cleveland and 20 mi south of Akron in Northeast Ohio, on the edge of Ohio's Amish Country.

-Founded in 1805 alongside the Middle and West Branches of Nimishillen Creek, Canton became a heavy manufacturing center because of its numerous railroad lines.
-However, its status in that regard began to decline during the late 20th century, as shifts in the manufacturing industry led to the relocation or downsizing of many factories and workers.
-After this decline, the city's industry diversified into the service economy, including retailing, education, finance and healthcare.
+Founded in 1805 alongside Nimishillen Creek, Canton became a center of heavy industry because of its numerous railroad lines.
+As shifts in the manufacturing industry led to the relocation or downsizing of many factories and workers during the late 20th century, the city's industry diversified into the service economy, including retailing, education, finance and healthcare.

-Canton is chiefly notable for being the home of the Pro Football Hall of Fame and the birthplace of the National Football League.
-25th U.S. President William McKinley conducted the famed front porch campaign, which won him the presidency of the United States in the 1896 election, from his home in Canton.
-The McKinley National Memorial and the William McKinley Presidential Library and Museum commemorate his life and presidency.
-Canton was also chosen as the site of the First Ladies National Historic Site largely in honor of his wife, Ida Saxton McKinley.
+Canton is best known as the home of the Pro Football Hall of Fame and the birthplace of the National Football League.
+25th U.S. president William McKinley conducted his famous front porch campaign from his home in Canton, winning the presidency in the 1896 election.
+The McKinley National Memorial and William McKinley Presidential Library and Museum commemorate his life and presidency.
+Canton was also selected as the site of the First Ladies National Historic Site largely in honor of his wife, Ida Saxton McKinley.

-Beginning in 2015, Canton began experiencing an urban renaissance, anchored by its growing and thriving arts district centrally located in the downtown area.
-Several historic buildings have been rehabilitated and converted into upscale lofts, attracting hundreds of new downtown residents into the city.
-Furthering this downtown development, in June 2016, Canton became one of the first cities in Ohio to allow the open consumption of alcoholic beverages in a "designated outdoor refreshment area" pursuant to a state law enacted in 2015 (Sub.
-H.B.
-No. 47).

 History

-Founding

-Canton was founded in 1805, incorporated as a village in 1822, and re-incorporated as a city in 1838.
-The plat of Canton was recorded at New Lisbon, Ohio, on November 15, 1805, by Bezaleel Wells, a surveyor and devout Episcopalian from Maryland born January 28, 1763.
-Canton was likely named as a memorial to Captain John O'Donnell, an Irish merchant marine with the British East India Trading Company whom Wells admired.
-O'Donnell named his estate in Maryland after the Chinese city Canton (a traditional English name for Guangzhou) as he had been the first person to transport goods from there to Baltimore.
-The name selected by Wells may also have been influenced by the Huguenot use of the word "canton," which meant a division of a district containing several communes.
+Canton was founded in 1805.
+Its plat was recorded at New Lisbon, Ohio, on November 15, 1805, by surveyor Bezaleel Wells, who later served in the Ohio Senate.

+Canton was likely named as a memorial to Captain John O'Donnell, an Irish merchant marine with the British East India Company whom Wells admired.
+O'Donnell named his estate in Maryland after the Chinese port city of Guangzhou, formerly romanized as Canton.
+O'Donnell was the first person to transport goods from Guangzhou to Baltimore.
+The name selected by Wells may also have been influenced by the Huguenot use of the word "canton", which meant a division of a district containing several communes.

 Through Wells' efforts and promotion, Canton was designated the county seat of Stark County upon its division from Columbiana County on January 1, 1809.

-Home of President William McKinley and his "Front-Porch" campaign
+Canton was incorporated as a village in 1822 and reincorporated as a city in 1838.
+Wells donated his personal holdings in the city to Canton; these holdings would become the Christ United Presbyterian Church, Timken Vocational High School and McKinley Park (originally a cemetery).